-Practice of Rewriting Watermark in Flink
+Practice of Rewriting Watermarks in Flink

-1 What is Watermark
+1 What is a Watermark

-2 Why Rewrite
+2 Why Rewriting is Needed

 3 How to Rewrite Watermarks in Flink